Status and Distribution

 Formerly Syncopacma taeniolella.

 Widespread but rather local, occasionally locally common, across much of England, lowland Wales and Eire.
-Very local in Northern England, only a few scattered sites in Scotland*, and unrecorded from Northern Ireland and Isle of Man.
+Very local in Northern England, only recorded on Barra in Scotland*, and unrecorded from Northern Ireland and Isle of Man.
 It appears to be restricted to coastal localities in the more northerly parts of Britain.

 Bradley & Fletcher no: